One of the most difficult aspects of leadership is to know how you’re doing as a leader.

 And if you think you’re not doing as well as you actually are, then you likely have potential you have not yet tapped into.

-The following three questions form three quick shoulder checks you can do.
+The following questions form five quick shoulder checks you can do.

 As with all self-assessment, there are limits on how accurate it will be.
 But my guess is as you work through these questions in the next few minutes you’ll know a lot more about your leadership than you might predict.

-So, to gauge your leadership, as honestly as you can, answer these three questions:
+So, to gauge your leadership, as honestly as you can, answer these 5 questions:

 1. Is anyone following you?

-One of the best ways to tell whether you’re a leader is simply this: Look over your shoulder to see if anyone’s following.
+One of the best ways to tell whether you’re a leader is simply this: Look over your should to see if anyone’s following.

 It doesn’t matter how many leadership books you read, how many webinars you do or how grandiose your vision might be, a leader without followers is not actually a leader.